Independence keeping warming center open

 By The Examiner staff

-The city of Independence will continue to keep the Sermon Community Center open as a warming center through Wednesday amid the frigid temperatures.
+The city of Independence will continue to keep the Sermon Community Center, at the corner of Noland and Truman roads, open as a warming center through Sunday amid the frigid temperatures.

-As of Monday morning, warming center hours are 8 a.m. to 8 p.m.
-Tuesday and Wednesday.
-The center is at Truman and Noland Roads.

 For more information or resources, call the city’s community partner United Way 211 line, at 2-1-1 or (816) 474-5112.